Updated: Sep 13

 ME: Exercise caution.
 The concern with the sugar alternatives is that they may keep the sugar cravings alive.
 Also food with artificial sweeteners tends to be highly processed with lots of other additives which may not be the type of food you want to eat.

 YOU: So you avoid all of them?

-ME: Not necessarily, but I do advise caution.
-Erythritol seems OK, if you really want to use a sugar alternative, but it may give you gas or diarrhea.
-Stevia, a very low calorie herbal sweetener is considered safe, but not everybody likes the taste.
+ME: I advise caution.
+The natural, but low or zero calorie sweeteners seem safer.
+For example, Stevia, a very low calorie herbal sweetener is considered safe, and may actually reduce risk of diabetes, but not everybody likes the taste.
 Monk fruit concentrate seems safe and may have a better taste.
 I personally like Monk fruit concentrate.

 However the most recent word on Splenda is not good.
 JAMA just published a study a couple weeks ago, showing that Splenda (sucralose) stimulated appetite and people ended up eating more food overall.
 That means you actually end up gaining weight if you use Splenda.
 Most Americans don't need an additive that makes them gain weight.